pcismyname/CANSAT_Thailand2020_ADASTRA-Team/README.md

 Battery use serial connection for both 3.7 V and 5 V

-This cansat can collect these data and send through to the ground station -enviroment temperature
+This cansat can collect these data and send through to the ground station enviroment temperature
--CANSAT temperature
+CANSAT temperature
--Humidity
+Humidity
--UV Index
+UV Index
 -Infared
 -Light intensity
 -3-axis accelerometer